safe-global/safe-docs/pages/safe-apps/get-started.md

 ### CORS

 Safe needs to reach the `manifest.json` from the app.
-To allow this, it is required to enable *Cross Site Requests* by setting the *CORS* headers to the `manifest.json`.
+To allow this, it's required to enable *Cross Site Requests* by setting the *CORS* headers to the `manifest.json`.

 The required headers are: